St. Paul's Episcopal Church and Cemetery

 St. Paul's Episcopal Church and Cemetery is a historic church on Cowles Street between Woodland Boulevard and West Street in Wilkesboro, North Carolina.
 It was added to the National Register of Historic Places in 1982 as a Historic Place in Wilkes County, North Carolina.

-St. Paul's was built in 1848 and is the most important example of the Gothic Revival style in Wilkesboro as well as being a typical example of many American Episcopal churches built during the mid nineteenth century.
-A small brick structure, the church incorporates many Gothic features which bear similarity with those of English medieval parish churches; these include a steep gable roof, corner buttresses, lancet arched windows and doors, and plentiful Gothic interior detailing.
+St. Paul's was built in 1848 and is the most important example of the Gothic Revival style in Wilkesboro as well as being typical of many U.S. Episcopal churches built during the mid-19th century.
+A small brick structure, the church incorporates many Gothic features similar to those of English medieval parish churches; these include a steep gable roof, corner buttresses, lancet arched windows and doors, and plentiful Gothic interior detailing.